 - High point earnings from paid stays

-- Automatic credit card elite status (Hilton also has this and Hilton is arguably better since you can get either Hilton Gold or Diamond status from a credit card and those statuses include free breakfast)
+- Automatic credit card elite status (Hilton also has this and Hilton is arguably better since you can get either Hilton Gold or Diamond status from a credit card and those statuses include food & beverage credits)

 - Points don’t expire for elite members

 - Breakfast now guaranteed for Diamond members at nearly all IHG properties